albertbuchard/paramBox/README.md

 paramBox is a collection of smart plug and play tools to facilitate the design of javascript games and cognitive tasks.

+## Require

+For now : ECMA 2016 friendly browsers and jQuery

 ## Classes

 ### DragBox